 A friend of ours who embarked on a gluten-free diet was heard complaining about wheat-free pastas that are gummy, mushy, and just plain unappetizing.
 We suggested exploring Asian noodles, instead.
 Although noodles made from ingredients like acorns, mung beans, and sweet potatoes might not work with your favorite marinara sauce, they do offer wonderful textures and flavors of their own.
 Their appeal isn't just limited to those on gluten-free diets, either.

-Here are 11 gluten-free noodles that you can find in well-stocked grocery stores, Asian markets, and online at Amazon.com, Asian Food Grocer, koaMart, and United Noodles.
+Here are 11 gluten-free noodles that you can find in well-stocked markets, Asian grocery stores, and online at Amazon.com, Asian Food Grocer, Yummy Bazaar, and United Noodles.

 • Bean threads – Also called cellophane noodles, glass noodles, or bean vermicelli, these thin, translucent threads are made from mung bean starch.
 Found in countries throughout East and Southeast Asia, the almost flavorless noodles may be used in soups, stir fries, salads, and summer rolls.

 • Buckwheat vermicelli (naeng myun) – Korean noodles made from buckwheat and sometimes arrowroot or Korean sweet potato.
-The delightfully chewy, clear noodles are traditionally served cold, such as in mul naengmyun.
+The delightfully chewy, clear noodles are traditionally served cold.

 • Harusame – Japanese noodles made from potato, sweet potato, rice, or mung bean starch.
-Thin and translucent, they can be used in dishes where you'd use bean threads and in salads, such as in this recipe from Sumo Kitchen.
+Thin and translucent, they can be used in dishes where you’d use bean threads and in salads.

 • Kelp noodles – Korean noodles made from kelp (seaweed).
 Found in the refrigerated section, these clear and crunchy noodles are relatively flavorless and can be eaten raw in salads or cooked in stir fries and soups.